Guz-Ali/Dem-Profits/README.md

 # Dem-Profits

 Which function do you want to input?
-AR, MR, AC, MC
+AR, MR, AC, MC       (Able to compute up to x^20 complexity.)

 If you have functions in, you can also look through them.
 SEARCH